exploratory-io/book/ml/linear-regression.md

 There are two ways to access.
 One is to access from 'Add' (Plus) button.

 ![](images/lm_add.png)
-inear regression model is a statistical model with an assumption that linear relationships are there between explanatory variable and predictor variables.

 Another way is to access from a column header menu from a numeric column.

 ![](images/lm_cols.png)